mahmutaymahmutay/DDOS/readme.md

 ##       TCPSYNFLOODER     @MahmutAy                  ##
 ########################################################

 This  script.
-Generates TCP SYN packages  and this packages sen using spoofed IPs so it demonstrate  Tcp Sun flow attack ( OS attack)   Please  Check if the necessary packages are installed ,   please look at the requirements.txt
+Generates TCP SYN packages  and this packages sen using spoofed IPs so it demonstrate  Tcp Syn flood attack ( DOS attack)   Please  Check if the necessary packages are installed ,   please look at the requirements.txt

 USAGE: